miguelgrinberg/Flask-HTTPAuth/docs/index.rst

 The ``verify_token`` callback receives the authentication credentials provided by the client on the ``Authorization`` header.
 This can be a simple token, or can contain multiple arguments, which the function will have to parse and extract from the string.

-In the examples directory you can find a complete example that uses JWT tokens.
+In the examples directory you can find a complete example that uses JWS tokens.
+JWS tokens are similar to JWT tokens.
+However using JWT tokens would require an external dependency to handle JWT.

 Using Multiple Authentication Schemes
 -------------------------------------

 Applications sometimes need to support a combination of authentication methods.
-For example, a web application could be authenticated by sending client id and secret over basic authentication, while third party API clients use a JWT bearer token.
+For example, a web application could be authenticated by sending client id and secret over basic authentication, while third party API clients use a JWS or JWT bearer token.
 The `MultiAuth` class allows you to protect a route with more than one authentication object.
 To grant access to the endpoint, one of the authentication methods must validate.

 In the examples directory you can find a complete example that uses basic and token authentication.